In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Mean control of the dimer in the gene expression network with dimerization

 \subsection{Preliminary results}

 The following result proves a crucial stability property for our process: \begin{theorem} For any value of the network parameters $k_1,b,\gamma_1$ and $\gamma_2$, the reaction network \eqref{eq:reacnet} is exponentially ergodic and has all its moments bounded and globally exponentially converging.
-Notably, for any initial state $X(0)$ of the Markov process, there exists a unique $v^*\ge0$ such that $v(t)\to v^*$ as $t\to\infty$.\mendth \end{theorem} \begin{proof} The proof is based on the results of \cite{Briat:13i} and, more specifically, Theorem \ref{th:ergodic} recalled in the Appendix.
-It is immediate to see that the state-space of the reaction network \eqref{eq:reacnet} is irreducible since any state can be reached from any state using a sequence of reactions having positive propensities.
-We now need to check the algebraic conditions of Theorem \ref{th:ergodic}.
-We have that
+As a result, there exists a unique $v^*\ge0$ such that for any initial condition $X_0$, we have that $v(t)\to v^*$ as $t\to\infty$.\mendth \end{theorem} \begin{proof} The proof is based on Proposition 10 in \cite{Briat:13i}.
+Indeed, the Foster-Lyapunov function $V(x)= x$ satisfies the conditions in Proposition 10 and we have that